ludwigbeuttel/podsite/readme.md

 ## Deployment

+### minimal setup

+just want to take a look at the application?

+1. make sure you have a current version of nodeJS installed
+2. Create/modify the .env file in the project's root folder and add FEEDLOCATION=your_feed_url
+3. Install dependencies using the command "npm install" and start the application in development mode using "npm run serve"

+### full setup

 Want to use this for your own feed?

 1. make sure you have a current version of nodeJS installed